IBSim/VirtualLab/docs/source/install.rst

 The :bash:`--test` option downloads a minimal test container and runs a series of tests to check everything is working.
 It also spits out a randomly selected programming joke as a nice whimsical bonus.
 For more on how to use **VirtualLab** we recommend the `Tutorials <examples/index.html>`_ section.

+.. warning:: **GlibC issues with Ubuntu 22.04+**

+  We note at this stage that there is a known bug with Salome meca Running in VirtualLab with Ubuntu 22.04, along with some newer versions of Fedora.
+  If you are using these you may find you get an error containing something similar to the following.
+  ``version `GLIBC_2.34' not found (required by /.singularity.d/libs/libGLX.so.0)``

+  The issue is a bug in the way the ``--nv`` flag loads nvidia libraries.
+The short version is ``--nv`` is quite dumb when it comes to libraries and looks for a list of library files on the host defined in ``nvliblist.conf``.
+  The issue is the latest version(s) of Ubuntu are complied against a newer version of libGLX than is in the Salome container.
+This is causes problems in Apptainer.

+  To fix this you have two options.
+Firstly you can use the ``-N`` option to turn off the nvidia libraries.
+The drawback to this is you will be running in software rendering mode and thus you will not get any gpu acceleration.

+  The second option is to use the following workaround.

+  1. Search for a file named ``nvliblist.conf`` in your installation.
+It should be under your Apptainer installation directory By default this is under ``/etc/apptainer.``
+  2. Make a back-up of this file ``mv nvliblist.conf nvliblist.conf.bak.``
+  3. Open the file ``nvliblist.conf`` using a text editor.
+  4. Delete all of the following lines that appear ``libGLX.so``, ``libGLX.so.0``, ``libglx.so``, ``libglx.so.0`` and ``libGLdispatch.so``.
+Note depending on you exact system the file may not have all of them.

+  Try running the Salome container again, it should work this time.

+  Reference: https: //github.com/apptainer/apptainer/issues/598

+  Note: this workaround involves messing with configs that apply system wide.
+As such it may have unintended side-effects with other software/containers that use Apptainer.
+Our team have not yet reported any issues.
+  However, this does not mean they do not exist so we cannot 100% guarantee you won't have any issues.
+This is also the reason we recommend backing up your original config in step 2, just in case.
+Also for future reference these fixes where applied to ubuntu 22.04 with Apptainer version 1.0.5 your millage may vary with future updates.

 Installation from source code
 *****************************